HIRANO-Satoshi/price-level-calculator/client-libs/luncho_python/docs/LunchoApi.md

 Luncho Data

 Returns LunchoData that is needed to convert between Luncho and local currency of the countryCode.
 If data for the country is not available either ppp or exchange_rate is 0.
-Data size is about 400 bytes.
+Data size is about 400 bytes.  - **country_code**: client provided country code in ISO-3166-1-2 formant like 'JP' - **return**: LunchoData

 ### Example